ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Tue wortp.—This world is an agreeable world after all.
+.—This world is an agreeable world after all.